shhhkun/SmartMirror/mobile_app/MainApp/README.md

    adb devices

 run
+   npm start
    DEBUG=react-native* npx react-native start

-or if that doesn't work, can also just try running npm start
+or if that doesn't work (gets stuck installing APK), run DEBUG=react-native* npx react-native start

 # ----------

-Future enhancements that I'm not going to implement, but would be nice for the final sellable product: (none actually issues yet, but will be issues after this prototype is done)
+Future enhancements not implemented in protoype, but for the final sellable product:
 - This only works if there is one BLE device connected.
-Things will break if the user also has a pair of headphones connected.
-This is because I'm just taking the first item from the connectedPeripheralsArray that gets returned, and I don't want to deal with the complexity of managing multiple bluetooth devices being connected and selecting the right one. alternatively, could add functionality to only pay attention to a bluetooth device wiht a certain UUID or characteristic or some mark of our smart mirror.
+Things will probably break if the user also has a pair of headphones connected.
+This is because I'm just taking the first item from the connectedPeripheralsArray that gets returned.
+In the future, we could have it only detect connected devices that match a certain ID signature for our smart mirrors.
-- This could be made more performant / require less re-rendering by having bluetooth state stored as multiple state variables, not just a big object.
-Components will re-render each time this state changes, which is unnecessary in a lot of cases.
 - Have the user be able to drag and drop rectangles on the screen, instead of just sending coordinates as text.
 - A way for the user to authenticate for their apps.
 Like have this app make a call to a web server of ours, that server goes and gets a token for some site, gives us the token, and we pass that token along with BLE to the Raspi.